Coach FAQ

 What supplies are provided for writing?

-In the fall you will receive 32 notebooks and a bin with pens, pencils, markers, etc. This should last the whole year, but contact support@dcscores.org if you need additional supplies.
+In the fall you will receive 32 notebooks and a bin with pens, pencils, markers, etc. This should last the whole year, but fill out this form if you need additional supplies.
 In the spring you will also receive a poster board for the service-learning poster competition.

 When does DC SCORES do poetry and service-learning?